freerobby/blog/little-red-plane-share.md

 * No monthly hour quotas.
 * No per-reserved-day minimums when you go on trips.
 Pay only for the hours you actually fly.
-* No rental insurance needed.
-You are named insured on the main policy.
+* No rental insurance needed (you are a named pilot on our policy, and our insurer does not subrogate against named pilots).
 * Fuel ups while traveling are reimbursed at full cost even if it's more than our home rate.
 * No pre-payments required.
 You can pay via Venmo after each flight.
 * No security deposit.